opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To remove selected links:**

-    Choose Edit > Delete: links will be replaced by default ones, i.e pegbars will be linked to the table and columns to the pegbar 2.
+    Choose Edit > Delete: links will be replaced by default ones (i.e to the table).

 .. _using_hooks: